mivade/ionptable/index.md

-These pages contain information on candidate ion species for use in ion trap quantum computing and other atomic physics experiments.
-It is originally based on pages maintained and hosted by the [Monroe group](http://iontrap.umd.edu/) (their new version can be found [here](http://iontrap.umd.edu/resources-2/periodic-table/)).
+These pages contain information on atomic ions used in quantum optics, quantum computing, and other atomic physics experiments.
+It was originally based on pages maintained and hosted by the [Monroe group](http://iontrap.umd.edu/) (their new version can be found [here](http://iontrap.umd.edu/resources-2/periodic-table/)).